As there are no shops close by, please bring snacks or lunch. BYO cup for coffee and tea.

 Please bring an art shirt or wear old clothes, a water bottle for drinking, lunch & snacks.

 Bring along images and ideas that you would like to work on with the techniques and materials you have experienced.
 Bring smart phone to research images.
 Also bring an apron or old t-shirt to throw over your clothes. drink bottle, lunch and snacks.
+All other materials are supplied.

-Painting for High School Students (Berenice Anzellotti)
+Colour and Canvas: Painting Workshop for Teens (Berenice Anzellotti)

 Bring along lunch and snacks, water bottle and appropriate clothing for painting eg apron or old t-shirt to throw over your clothes.
 All other materials are supplied.

-Art for Children Term 1 (Deborah Cavallaro & Berenice Anzellotti)
+Art for Children Term 2 (Deborah Cavallaro & Berenice Anzellotti)

 Water container (eg. large yoghurt container); art shirt or apron, please bring morning or afternoon snacks, a mug or water bottle for drinking water, and wear an apron; all other materials provided.

-Art for High School Students Term 1 (Berenice Anzellotti)
+Art for High School Students Term 2 (Berenice Anzellotti)

 Bring an art journal/sketch book & pen/pencil, wear old clothes, a mug or water bottle for drinking water and snacks if desired; all other materials provided.